ditatechwriter/dita_stuff/docs/GA-build.md

 ## Manual builds

-The example above runs when a content is pushed to the `main` branch.
+The example above runs when you push content to the `main` branch.
 When you are testing builds, it's easier to run builds manually.
 Adding the `workflow_dispatch` event trigger to your workflow file allows you to build manually by clicking **Run workflow** on the **Actions** tab in the GitHub UI.

 ```yaml
 name: site-build